steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 `COMPETITION` key with value `S2S-AI`, so the `scorer` bot knows where to search for submissions.

+todo: probably not needed instead ensure that project/repo has a certain `tag`

 <img src="docs/screenshots/gitlab_variables.png" width="300">
 <img src="docs/screenshots/gitlab_add_variable.png" width="300">